indigotech/taq-github-bot/src/data/local/github/tracks/track-8/steps/step-3.md

 ## Challenge - Renew the Authentication Token
-#### Estimated time: TODO add estimated time
+#### Estimated time: 8 hours

 Do you remember about the Authentication Token?
-Until now, we have used the Authentication Token for authenticate the `user listing`, `user creation` and the `user details` GraphQL requests.
+We've being using it for all our web requests so far (except the login).

 For safety reasons, these tokens have an `expiration time`.
 It means that your token is valid for some period (defined by the server) and after it, you have to 'login' again in order to get a new token.